Does Unsupervised Domain Adaptation Improve the Robustness of Amortized Bayesian Inference? A Systematic Evaluation: Experiments

-\paragraph{Setup} Inspired by \citet{schmitt2023detecting}, we set the stage with a simple and controllable task of modeling the means of a $2$-dimensional Gaussian model, enabling the comparison with an analytic posterior.
+\paragraph{Setup} Inspired by \citet{schmitt2023detecting}, our next experiment tests the performance of NPE-UDA methods against different \textit{types} of misspecification.
+Here, the simple approximation task of inferring the means of a 2-dimensional Gaussian model enables a comparison to an analytic posterior, which represents the optimal solution under \textbf{Target 1}.
 The well-specified setting uses a multivariate standard normal prior and an identity likelihood covariance matrix.
-We evaluate performance under increasing misspecification in two prior misspecification scenarios -- prior location ${\boldsymbol{\mu_0}}$ and prior scale ${\boldsymbol{\Sigma_0}} = \tau_0 \mI_2$ -- and two likelihood misspecification scenarios -- likelihood scale ${\boldsymbol{\Sigma}} = \tau \mI_2$ and contamination $\epsilon$ (see \autoref{tab:exp1_overview}).
+We evaluate performance under increasing misspecification in two prior misspecification scenarios -- prior location ${\boldsymbol{\mu_0}}$ and prior scale ${\boldsymbol{\Sigma_0}} = \tau_0 \mI_2$ -- and two likelihood misspecification scenarios -- likelihood scale ${\boldsymbol{\Sigma}} = \tau \mI_2$ and data contamination $\epsilon$ (see \autoref{tab:exp1_overview}).
 For the contamination misspecification, a fraction $\epsilon$ of the observations is replaced by negative and positive vectors of the constant $c=1.5$ to obtain atypical observations without affecting overall location or scale.
 Each simulated data set contains $M = 100$ exchangeable observations.
-All methods train on $N = 49\,920$ well-specified data sets, with the NPE-UDA methods additionally exposed to $N_\tobs = 49\,920$ observed data sets, and are evaluated on $N_\tobs = 100$ observed data sets (unseen by NPE-UDA methods).
+All methods train on $N = 48\,000$ well-specified data sets until convergence, with NPE-UDA methods additionally exposed to $N_\tobs = 48\,000$ unlabeled data sets.
+All methods are evaluated on $N_\tobs = 1\,000$ observed data sets (unseen by NPE-UDA methods).

 \paragraph{Results} \autoref{fig:gaussian/observed_data_gen_params_jet_weight_1} displays the results for all misspecification scenarios.
-We invert the meaning of the posterior contraction (PC) metric so that lower means better for all metrics and the performance of a method can mostly be inferred from its area.
-All methods perform reliably well in the well-specified case (first row), whereas we observe distinct but consistent patterns for the different methods under increasing mismatch.
-In the prior misspecification scenarios, all NPE methods perform poorly compared to the analytic posterior, but the NPE-UDA methods perform especially poorly in terms of NRMSE, PPD, and ECE.
+We invert the meaning of the posterior contraction (PC) metric, such that lower means better for all metrics.
+Thus, the performance of a method can mostly be inferred from its area.
+All methods perform well in the well-specified case (first row), whereas we observe distinct but consistent patterns for the different methods under increasing mismatch.

+In the prior misspecification scenarios, NPE and NNPE perform well compared to the analytic posterior under a location shift, but fall off under a scale shift, with increasing error (NRMSE) and drastically increased miscalibration (ECE).
+The two NPE-UDA methods, on the other hand, perform poorly for both prior location and scale shift.